joelouthan/theologic.us/content/posts/devotions-mark/devotions-mark3-31-35.md

 ## The Devotion

-### Toughest news: if some family obey Christ and some don't, they have less in common than Christians do
+### Toughest news: those who believe in Christ have far less relationally with family members who do not believe in Christ.

->Matthew 10:32-39 (CSB) “Therefore, everyone who will acknowledge me before others, I will also acknowledge him before my Father in heaven.
-33 But whoever denies me before others, I will also deny him before my Father in heaven.
-34 Don’t assume that I came to bring peace on the earth.
+>Matthew 10:32–39 (CSB) “Therefore, everyone who will acknowledge me before others, I will also acknowledge him before my Father in heaven.
+But whoever denies me before others, I will also deny him before my Father in heaven.
+Don’t assume that I came to bring peace on the earth.
 I did not come to bring peace, but a sword.
-35 For I came to turn a man against his father, a daughter against her mother, a daughter-in-law against her mother-in-law;
-36 and a man’s enemies will be the members of his household.
-37 The one who loves a father or mother more than me is not worthy of me; the one who loves a son or daughter more than me is not worthy of me.
-38 And whoever doesn’t take up his cross and follow me is not worthy of me.
-39 Anyone who finds his life will lose it, and anyone who loses his life because of me will find it.
+For I came to turn a man against his father, a daughter against her mother, a daughter-in-law against her mother-in-law; and a man’s enemies will be the members of his household.
+The one who loves a father or mother more than me is not worthy of me; the one who loves a son or daughter more than me is not worthy of me.
+And whoever doesn’t take up his cross and follow me is not worthy of me.
+Anyone who finds his life will lose it, and anyone who loses his life because of me will find it.

 ### Good news: because Christ saved us from our sins, he has inherited the world